 Don’t Give Up: A Cynical Tale is a game that’s going to stick with me for a while because of the way that it addresses anxiety and depression and the awkward struggle that results.
 There’s a deep and honest story present that resonated with my own life experience and has comforted me greatly.
 Sadly, the surface is a somewhat bland visual novel delivery that makes this tale one that I fear is going to turn out to be forgettable.

 I can’t stress enough that this is one man’s game.
 It’s as indie and indie games come, and thus, it can’t be everything.
 However, I already wish it could be a little more because we need more games like this.

-[A copy of the game on Nintendo Switch was provided for review purposes]
+[A copy of the game was provided for review purposes]